Nuclear Medicine Technology Program Information

 Job Shadowing: 12 Hours Required.

 Click on the "Frequently Asked Questions" link on the left side of this page and then refer to the question about Job Shadowing.
 A form is provided there for you to record your hours.
+Job shadowing should be done as soon as possible, and before applying for admission to the major.

 Important Note: Follow the degree map as closely as possible.